DP19/qmk_firmware/keyboards/nuphy/halo75_v2/ansi/customizations.md

 - Side indicators will flash red for 0.3s when board enters deep sleep.
 - Bluetooth connection indicators will be lit blue when establishing connection and while showing connected.
 This lights the corresponding
 BT mode key.
 Green indicator for RF connection
-- RGB will be disabled when brightness is 0 for keyboard lights and halo.
-These are on the same driver so you have to have them both off for this to happen
+- RGB will be powered off when brightness is 0 for keyboard lights (or disabled) and when the halo light is in All Off mode or brightness is 0.
+These are on the same driver so you have to have them both off for this to happen.
+Cutting power to the rgb matrix saves a lot of battery over just not displaying leds.
-- Adjustable per key debounce.
-This value is used in both press and release events
+- Adjustable global keyboard debounce.
+This value is used for all state changes
 - Full support for via for all custimizations

 ### Sleep Mode / Debounce